✏️

 Edamame

-Edema of the affected extremity can occur.
-If edema or swelling is present, the skin covering the extremity will appear tight, smooth, and shiny.
+Edema of the affected extremity can occur due to increased venous pressure and dependent pooling of fluid in circulation.
+If edema or swelling is present, the skin covering the extremity may appear tight, smooth, and shiny.

 Warmth